Approved Premises: Description

-Reception and controversy
+Local opposition

 There can be opposition to locating an Approved Premises in a community, with certain communities mounting protests against them.
 A particularly long running campaign has been run against an AP in Stonall Road, Aldridge by the local residents.
 Local media in that case have highlighted when high-profile offenders, including child sex offenders, have been resident.
 Reports have shown that local opposition is a major obstacle to opening APs in new locations, and although expansion schemes have been announced in the past, the current number of hostels has remained relatively stable in the last five years.
 Official spokespersons have said that "Approved Premises are safer for the public than the alternative which is to disperse such offenders in the local community immediately after release, making supervision much less effective."

 BBC documentary Panorama investigated the Brigstocke Road and Ashley Road hostels in Bristol during November 2006.
 The program showed a child sex offender interacting with children, and even bringing one into his room at the hostel.
 Brigstocke Road was identified as a property near to a nursery and became one of the properties which later had a ban on it housing child sex offenders.
 Ashley House was unaffected.